Simple Board-and-Spade Method

 Final Thoughts

-Using a board as a guide and a manual edging tool allows you to create clean, professional-looking edges without power equipment.
+Using a board as a guide allows you to create clean, professional-looking edges without any fancy tools.

-Itβs a small detail that makes a big visual difference in any garden.
+Itβs a small detail that makes a big difference in any professional or beginner garden.

 Affiliate Disclosure